dhrits/dog_breed_id/README.md

 ```

 ## How to use
  This project attempts to build a simple dog breed detector and classifier.
 It is built off of [nbdev](https://nbdev.fast.ai/), a tool used to build libraries using Jupyter notebooks.
 At first, please take a look at `nbs/02_data_preprocessing.ipynb` for scripts related to data preprocessing and data exploration.
+The notebook explores both Stanford dogs and Tsinghua datasets and combines them into a single dataset which can be utilized for training a model.
+It also preprocesses the two datasets and stores them in COCO format as well as a dataframe for ease of model training.